Coffee consumption and cancers at other sitesPrint this page

 Coffee and skin cancer

 There is no research to currently suggest that coffee consumption is linked to skin cancer.
-Caffeine, however, may protect skin cells against the harmful effects of UVB radiation99-103.
+Caffeine, however, may protect skin cells against the harmful effects of UVB radiation92-94, with some research suggesting a reduced risk of malignant melanoma associated with caffeinated coffee consumption.

-The WCRF 2007 Second Expert Report lists coffee under ‘Limited Evidence – No Conclusion’ for skin cancer19.
-However, a 2015 systematic review and meta-analysis concluded that there is a possible association between regular coffee consumption and a reduced risk of melanoma, although the authors suggest further research is required101.
+- 2016 – a 2015 systematic review and meta-analysis concluded that there is a possible association between regular coffee consumption and a reduced risk of melanoma, although the authors suggested that further research is required93.

-Two further studies have investigated a dose response effect.
-A 2015 publication suggested that cutaneous melanoma risk decreased by 3% and 4% for a 1 cup increment of total coffee and caffeinated coffee, respectively102.
-A subsequent 2016 paper concluded that a linear dose response effect was observed between a reduced risk of malignant melanoma and caffeinated coffee consumption, but not decaffeinated coffee103.
+- 2016 – a further meta-analysis concluded that a linear dose response effect was observed between a reduced risk of malignant melanoma and caffeinated coffee consumption, but not decaffeinated coffee94.

 Coffee and lung cancer